• Home

 FOR organizations

-• FASD identification and intervention
+• FASD identification and intervention strategies

-• Trauma-informed, brain-based approaches
+• Trauma-informed, brain-based approaches across settings

 • Working with adoptive and foster families

-• Adapting therapeutic or educational interventions
+• Adapting therapeutic or educational interventions for neurodevelopmental differences

-Training Format: Contact us to discuss custom training for your organization.
+Contact us to discuss custom training for your organization.

 Discuss your training needs